Get Help for Acute Stress Disorder Online

 Online Assessment for Acute Stress Disorder

-The acute stress disorder assessment includes a consultation with a doctor on the symptoms and health history.
+The acute stress disorder assessment includes a consultation with a healthcare provider on the symptoms and health history.
 A healthcare provider will rule out other psychiatric disorders and compare your symptoms, their number, and severity with those mentioned in the DSM-5.
+In some cases, the patients are asked to respond to the DSM-4-based Acute Stress Disorder Scale (ASDS).
+Assessments for ASD focus on examining the following symptoms:

 - Intrusion symptoms: recurrent thoughts and dreams about the event, flashbacks, and distress from the events similar to the traumatic one.